Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Black pepper and Pistachio
+Differences between black pepper and pistachios

-• Black pepper's daily need coverage for Manganese is 502% higher.
+• Black pepper's daily need coverage for manganese is 502% higher.

-• Black pepper has less Saturated Fat.
+• Black pepper has less saturated fat.

 The food types used in this comparison are Spices, pepper, black and Nuts, pistachio nuts, raw.